traceloop/openllmetry/GOVERNANCE.md

 This governance is a living document and its policies will need to be updated over time to meet the community's needs.
 Until the steering committee is set up, the maintainers will have full ownership of this governance.
-Changes can be proposed at any time, but a super majority is required to approve any updates.
+Changes can be proposed at any time, but a super-majority is required to approve any updates.